Art

 Norman Rockwell paintings are beloved treasures of both American art and history.
 In this list, we will explore Norman Rockwell's original paintings as well as Norman Rockwell's art style.

 So, if you’re wondering, what is the most famous Norman Rockwell picture?
-What are the characteristics of Norman Rockwell’s paintings?
+What are the characteristics of Norman Rockwell’s paintings and what makes him one of the most famous painters?
 What is the value of Norman Rockwell’s paintings?
 Read on to learn more about the life, legacy and works of Norman Rockwell.
 And if you're studying oil painting for beginners, it's always a good idea to start with Rockwell.

 Feature image: Self-Portrait of Norman Rockwell Painting the Soda-Jerk (via James Vaughan; CC BY-NC-SA 2.0)